Sotheby's to sell valuable Michael Jordan sneaker collection

 The sneakers for sale are autographed by Jordan.
 One shoe, from 1993, bears his signature along with the inscription: "'OUR' LAST F---ing Game!"

-Sotheby's did not disclose the price of the collection, but experts speculate it would be worth many millions.
+Sotheby's did not disclose the price of the collection, but experts speculate it could be worth many millions.

 Memorabilia appraiser and consultant Leila Dunbar told the Wall Street Journal the shoes "are among the most important basketball shoes a collector could own," given their association with Jordan and the Bulls' championships.